Panthera pardus orientalis

-Diet: Wild: Antelope, roe deer, alpine hare, sika deer and wild sheep.
-Zoo: Processed meat diet
+Diet: In the wild, Amur leopards eat roe deer, alpine hare, sika deer, and wild sheep.

-Habitat: Few of these cats exist in the wild.
-They dwell in boreal forests in Siberia, Manchuria, Amur-Ussi region of Northern China and North Korea.
+Habitat: Few of these cats exist in the wild, estimated to be less than 100.
+Their historical wild range included boreal forests in Siberia, Manchuria, Amur-Ussi region of Northern China and North Korea.

-Color ranges from pale straw to grey and bright ochre to chestnut with white under side.
+Description: Color ranges from pale straw to grey and bright ochre to chestnut with white underside.
 The cat’s long hair tends to lighten in winter.
-Most of the body is covered with dark spots—small ones on the head, throat and chest; large ones on the belly.
+Most of the body is covered with dark spots—small ones on the head, throat, and chest; large ones on the belly.
 Amur leopards can run 36 miles per hour, leap horizontally up to 19 feet, and vertically more than 10 feet.
 This excellent climber can descend head first and is also a strong swimmer.
 They have acute vision and hearing, and a strong sense of smell.